 It then only figures that the Devil’s actual ‘den’ be located right above it, providing easy access for the charming Lucifer to return to the party at all times.

 Sad to hear those stunning city views from Lucifer’s penthouse aren’t a real thing.
-But the building itself is, and you can find it on the city’s skyline, if you know where to look.
+But the Lux building itself is, and you can find it on the Los Angeles skyline, if you know where to look.

-Two iconic L.A. buildings were used for outside shots of Lux
+Two iconic L.A. buildings were used for outside shots of the Lux nightclub

 While Lucifer’s home in Los Angeles may not exist, two very real buildings served as inspiration (and placeholders) for the glamorous structure shown in the Netflix series.